X

 A figure which attempts to reflect the total cost of a loan, expressed as a yearly rate.
 Because the APR takes the total cost of credit into account, it can never be lower, and is almost higher than the stated note rate or advertised rate.
 Within reason, the APR allows you to compare different types of mortgages based on the total cost.

 The standard form used to apply for a mortgage.
-The form used to includes regarding income, savings, assets, debts, and more.
+The standard form used to apply for a mortgage.
+The form includes borrower declarations regarding income, savings, assets, debts, and more.
+See Uniform Residential Loan Application

 Appraisal